SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ##### 1.2.3 Cloud Foundry

-When you want to use MySql on Cloud Foundry and you have installed the MySql service, you can create and bind a instance of it to your application using the CloudFoundry CLI as follows:
+When you want to use MySql on Cloud Foundry and you have installed the MySql service, you can create and bind a instance of it to your application using the Cloud Foundry CLI as follows:

 ```
 > cf target -o myorg -s myspace